rushabh-v/project-euler-solutions/README.md

 # project-euler-solutions
 Project Euler is a hackerrank's contest and this repository is colection of the solutions of those problems which I have solved for people having problem solving that.

+__Contributions are welcome :)
-Contributions are welcome and one having solve a problem which I haven't solved can open a PR to add a solution to that problem.
+And one having solve a problem which I haven't solved can open a PR to add a solution to that problem Or maybe you can add solutions in different languages as well.__